X

 More Details

-A more budget-friendly alternative to the Apple Pencil is this stylus from Jamjake, which costs $100 less.
-Its 1.5mm pen tip makes it easy to draw accurately on your iPad without lags or slips.
+This stylus from Jamjake costs $100 less than the Apple Pencil, making it a budget-friendly option.
+Its 1.5mm pen tip makes drawing accurately on your iPad easy without lags or slips.
 In addition, the palm rejection technology allows for a more natural handwriting feel, so your screen doesn't pick up your hand.

-The stylus pen has a great battery life of up to 20 hours on a full charge, and to conserve battery, it automatically goes into Sleep Mode after five minutes of idle time.
+The stylus pen's battery life is up to 20 hours on a full charge, and to conserve battery, it automatically goes into Sleep Mode after five minutes of idle time.

 Also: The top stylus pens (and if they work for all devices)

-Jamjake users like the performance, quality, grip, and battery life of the pen, with some even suggesting it works better than the actual Apple Pencil.
-Make sure to check the compatibility before you buy, but this pen should work with all iPads from 2018 and later.
+Jamjake users like the pen's performance, quality, grip, and battery life, with some even suggesting it works better than the Apple Pencil.
+Check compatibility before you buy, but this pen should work with all iPads from 2018 onwards.

 Jamjake Stylus Pen specs: Weight: 2.08 ounces | Battery life: 20 hours | Palm rejection: Yes | Tilt recognition: No